 We perform approximately 500-600 surgeries each year, which makes us one of the busiest equine surgeries in Australia and certainly the busiest in South Australia.

-Dr. Bill Marmion and Dr. Todd Booth carry out our surgery.
-Dr. Marmion is a Member of the Australian College of Veterinary Scientists (Equine Surgery) and Todd is an Australian, European and RCVS recognised specialist in Equine Surgery, along with many other postgraduate qualifications.
+Dr. Todd Booth is the primary surgeon at Morphettville Equine Clinic.
+Todd is an Australian, European and RCVS recognised specialist in Equine Surgery, along with many other postgraduate qualifications.

 Our surgeons perform a range of orthaepedic surgeries from keyhole arthroscopic surgery to advanced fracture repair.
 Standing orthopaedic surgery can be performed in selected cases.